EvanMcBroom/lsa-whisperer/README.md

 cmake --build .
 ```

-You may optionally install [pybind11](https://github.com/pybind/pybind11) for `pymsv1_0` to be built as well.
-If you choose to build `pymsv1_0`, you will need to ensure that the Python debug binaries have been installed on your host.

 The `lsa-whisperer` utility will link against the static version of the runtime library which allows the tool to run as a standalone program on other hosts.

 ## Open Source